Keymap¶

 - add the

-file to the root of the project if not already present and - add the license to the top of each source file.
+LICENSEfile to the root of the project if not already present and - add the license to the top of each source file.

-at the root of the project.
+The first part is easy, just copy the license text to an empty file named LICENSE at the root of the project.
 To choose a license for your project, you can use the Choose a License website.

 The second part can be automated using the licenseheaders fork of the original licenseheaders project.
 A typical usage is: